Ventilator Management Overview and Practice Questions

 Possible oxygen toxicity, ciliary impairment, and lung damage.

-47. A common application of inverse ratio ventilation (IRV) is for the treatment of patients with what?
+45. Inverse ratio ventilation (IRV) is indicated for patients with what?

 Patients with ARDS who are not responding to conventional mechanical ventilation.